ajaytemal-source/Low-Level-System-Simulators/README.md

 # CPU & Memory Simulator

 This project is a cycle-accurate CPU and cache simulator written in C++.
 It models a low-level processor architecture (E20 Processor) and configurable caches (E20 Cache), providing a platform to study instruction execution, memory access, and caching behavior.
+The E20 assembly language used by this simulator was originally developed by NYU Tandon for educational purposes.

 ## Features